Edgemont Ravine was so named because the network of ravines in northwest Calgary are completely surrounded by the community of Edgemont.

 Listen for the echo of the sounds of the marsh off the slopes of a steep-sided ravine.
 Walk along the bottom of the ravine to see how the north-facing slopes hold dense stands of vegetation, primarily willows and aspen, while the dry south-facing slopes are primarily grassland.
 The marsh is home to a wide variety of birds and other wildlife and the ravines are home to a large number of deer.

-The ravines are quite steep, thus providing the growing conditions for a variety of vegetation such as Trembling Aspen, willow, grasses and many species of flowers.
+vegetation such as Trembling Aspen, willow, grasses and many species of flowers.
 When the marsh was constructed, only native species were used giving you the opportunity to see Common Cattails and bulrushes.

 The ravines also provide cover for many species of birds and other animals such as Gray Catbirds, Brown Thrashers, White-tailed Deer and Coyotes.
 The marsh is home to birds such as Red-winged Blackbirds and Common Coots as well as several species of waterfowl.